lidofinance/docs/docs/contracts/oracle-report-sanity-checker.md

 - **`_exitedValidatorsCount`** — number of validator exit requests supplied per oracle report

+### checkNodeOperatorsPerExtraDataItemCount()

-Validates that number of exited validators does not exceed the limit set by `LimitsList.churnValidatorsPerDayLimit`.
+Validates that number of node operators reported per extra data item does not exceed the limit set by `LimitsList.maxNodeOperatorsPerExtraDataItemCount`.

 :::note
-Reverts with `ExitedValidatorsLimitExceeded(uint256 limitPerDay, uint256 exitedPerDay)` error when check is failed.
+Reverts with `TooManyNodeOpsPerExtraDataItem(uint256 itemIndex, uint256 nodeOpsCount)` error when check is failed.
 :::

-### checkNodeOperatorsPerExtraDataItemCount()

 ```solidity
 function checkNodeOperatorsPerExtraDataItemCount(